ipepe-oss/esp32-gps-drag-timer/README.md

 ## Features
 Measuring:
- * Any combination of X-Y km/h or m/h
+ * Any combination of X-Y km/h or m/h (including decceleration for breaking tests)
  * Any combination of distance in meters or feet
  * Gradient change for measurement
  * Continious measurement mode